-We are currently under the third of four phases of reopening for the state of Idaho.
+We are currently under the second of four phases of reopening for the state of Idaho.
 Help us stay safe and abide by the current orders enacted by the State.
 With the change of seasons in effect and the risks for increased infections on the rise, we must remember to stay steadfast in our health practices.
 Help us to stay open and protect everyone.
 You are our friends, family, current and future return guests and we care immensely about you.

 Check out this article on the science behind wearing a mask from the University of California San Francisco